Did you drive through the Lake Rd eruption? What you need to do

-Vehicles that drove through the geothermal activity on Lake Rd this week are being "strongly advised" to clean their vehicles because of the acidic mud.
+Vehicles that drove through the geothermal activity in Lake Rd this week are being "strongly advised" to clean their vehicles because of the acidic mud.

-The geothermal activity in the median-strip garden on Lake Rd near Kuirau Park has stopped, but there may still be steam in the area as the ground cools.
+The geothermal activity in the median-strip garden in Lake Rd near Kuirau Park has stopped, but there may still be steam in the area as the ground cools.

 A volcanologist has described the emergence of the fumarole - a steam-driven vent - as apparent "infrastructure failure", while a council expert said the event was "man-made".

-Confirmation of the cause of the fumarole came after the deep quench of a nearby bore, which caused water levels in the fumarole to drop significantly, the council said in a statement.
+Confirmation of the cause of the fumarole came after the deep quench of a nearby bore that caused water levels in the fumarole to drop significantly, the council said in a statement.

 GNS volcanologist Brad Scott said the geothermal mud may be "acidic in nature" and "cleaning would be strongly advised if mud is on the vehicle".

-Geothermal mud formed where steam sits in contact with cold ground water and this reaction usually made an "acidic solution," he said.
+Geothermal mud formed where steam sits in contact with cold groundwater and this reaction usually made an acidic solution, Scott said.

-He said the high-temperature geothermal water and steam was usually a neutral pH and would have little impact.
+He said the high-temperature geothermal water and steam were usually a neutral pH and would have little impact.

-He said the best practice be for those that drove through the area was to do a standard cold or warm water car wash.
+He said the best practice for those who drove through the area was to do a standard cold or warm-water car wash.

-Scott said many vehicles in the greater Rotorua-Taupō area were exposed to geothermal muds on a regular basis, "so it's sort of business as usual in the bigger picture".
+Scott said many vehicles in the greater Rotorua-Taupō area were regularly exposed to geothermal muds, "so it's sort of business as usual in the bigger picture".

 "However, as the dosage is higher than normal we would support washing after exposure, but not necessarily not driving," he said.